Bricktech2000/Notes/notes/indicator-generalization.md

 scratch that; indicator overgeneralization seems to occur at the outermost regions of a metaphorical bell curve

-scratch that too; indicator overgeneralization seems to be an issue around the outermost regions of the bell curve. see [[intelligence]]
+scratch that too; indicator overgeneralization seems to be an issue around the outermost regions of the bell curve